 According to Section 13(2), the public announcement referred to in Section 13(1)(b) shall be made immediately after the appointment of the interim resolution professional.
-The explanation to Regulation 6(1) of Insolvency and Bankruptcy Board of India (Insolvency Resolution Process for Corporate Persons) Regulations, 2016 prescribes that immediately means three days from the date of his appointment.

-Insolvency and Bankruptcy Board of India has made the Insolvency and Bankruptcy Board of India (Insolvency Resolution Process for Corporate Persons) Regulations, 2016 to regulate the insolvency resolution process for corporate persons.
+The Insolvency and Bankruptcy Board of India has made the Insolvency and Bankruptcy Board of India (Insolvency Resolution Process for Corporate Persons) Regulations, 2016 to regulate the insolvency resolution process for corporate persons.
 These regulations are amended from time to time by the Insolvency and Bankruptcy Board of India.